New Scandinavian Cooking

-New Scandinavian Cooking is a Scandinavian cooking show which, over the course of ten seasons, was hosted by Andreas Viestad, Tina Nordström, and Claus Meyer, produced by the Norwegian production company Tellus Works Television AS in collaboration with American Public Television (APT).
+New Scandinavian Cooking is a Scandinavian cooking show which, over the course of sixteen seasons, has been hosted by Andreas Viestad, Tina Nordström, Claus Meyer, Niklas Ekstedt, and Christer Rødseth.
+It is produced by the Norwegian production company Tellus Works Television AS in collaboration with American Public Television (APT).
 A sequel series titled Perfect Day continued with the original hosts in rotation, with the cast addition of Sara La Fountain.
-It is also broadcast on channels such as AFC.
+In the United States it is primarily aired on PBS television stations.